Emotional Intelligence Toolkit

 Have fun with the process.
 If something doesn't work, don't force it.
 Move on until you find what works best for you.
 It should be pleasurable and noticeably calming.

 Talk about it.
 Telling friends or family members about the stress-relief strategies you're trying out will help you integrate them into your life.
-As an added bonus: it's bound to start a fascinating conversation: everyone relates to the topic of stress.
+As an added bonus, it's bound to start an interesting conversation: everyone relates to the topic of stress.